 Bull Point Lighthouse

-Bull Point lighthouse is situated in Mortehoe.
-It was originally constructed in 1879, to guide vessels navigating the North Devon Coast.
+The lighthouse was originally constructed in 1879, to guide vessels navigating the North Devon Coast.
 The plans for the lighthouse started in 1876, when two engineers from the Board of Trade visited the coastline around Morte with the view of ascertaining the most serviceable spot for the erection of a lighthouse.
 They favoured Bull Point, and a roadway was planned from Morte to the Point.
 The estimated cost to build the lighthouse, the road and cottages for the keepers was £10,000.
 However the decision to build the lighthouse at Bull Point, rather than at Morte Point was a controversial one, that many local mariners disagreed with.
 Morte Stone was considered a danager to vessels in the area, with many people being killed here, when upto fifty vessels could be passing the stone, bound from the Channel.
 The mariners believed that many “could always weather Bull Point” but talked of Morte Stone “as the dreaded spot, which is difficult on a dark night”.
 The decision, however, fell in favour of Bull Point, and this is where the lighthouse was eventually built.
 Mr George Knott would become the first principal lighthouse keeper based here.
 The Knott family, had manned lighthouses for generations, and are believed to hold the record for longest continued service of manned lighthouses from one family.
 George was the fourth generation to man a lighthouse, he started his career at South Foreland.
 George was well known for his wooden carved models of the lighthouses he worked in, the model of Bull Point Lighthouse is believed to be in Plymouth Museum.

 The opening of Bull Point Lighthouse was reported in the London Gazette on the 10th June 1879